stanbaek/ece387/_sources/Labs/Lab5_Messages.md

 ## Additional Requirements.
 Your code must adhere to the following additional requirements:
-1. All code and message files should be stored in a package within the master folder called lab1. **DO NOT EDIT THE CODE FILES IN THE Module05 FOLDER IN THE ECE387 CURRICULUM!!!**
+1. All code and message files should be stored in a package within the master folder called lab1.
 1. The controller will only be activated by scrolling down with the mouse (on the center scroll wheel)
 1. The controller will be immediately deactivated by scrolling up with the mouse.
 1. If the controller is deactivated, the robot will stop all movement, until an override by another module.